lucapette/website/content/writing/faster-controller-specs-with-sorcery.markdown

 ---
-categories:
+tags:
   - rails
 date: "2012-01-24T00:00:00Z"
 description: How you can speed up your controller specs if you're using sorcery
 keywords: rails, rspec, factory_girl, sorcery
 title: Faster controller specs with sorcery
 ---

-It looks like the entire Rails community is paying attention on the *testing-is-not-enough-your-tests-should-be-fast* mantra.
-And I have to say I agree with the topic on the whole.
+It looks like the entire Rails community is paying attention to the _testing-is-not-enough-your-tests-should-be-fast_ mantra.
+And I have to say I agree with the topic.
 It's good to focus on speeding up your tests because, as [Corey Haines](http://coreyhaines.com/) keeps saying, it will help you to focus on the design of your project.
 But still I'm convinced you have to concentrate on the design and business logic first.
 When your project grows enough and you get a slow test suite, you should focus on test speed.
 Practically, I'm just focusing on the good advice "premature optimization is evil".
 Always, even when talking about tests.

 Well, having said that, I want to talk about a simple addition I made to my rspec suite in my latest project.
 The project has a lot of controllers specs because it involves many different user types, specific rules and actions that users can or cannot do.
 The controllers specs were a bit slow.
 I wanted to speed them up a bit and remembered that I'd read somewhere about faster controller specs with devise.
 Actually, [Kevin Rutherford](http://www.kevinrutherford.co.uk/) wrote a great [article](http://silkandspinach.net/2011/08/07/faster-rails-controller-specs/) on the topic and I said to myself I could have reproduced the technique with